Contact

 It is critical to understand all the details because you want to make the most educated and informed decision by comparing every component and variable in each new condo development equally.
 Doing your due diligence will ensure you're not surprised or disappointed when you take possession of the new condo and the condo fees turn out higher than they were supposed to be.

-We have seen new Calgary condo developments where the estimated condo fee was $300 yet the actual condo fee was $450 on possession.
-This is one extreme example but an example nonetheless you want to take into consideration.
+We have seen new Calgary condo developments where the estimated condo fee was $300, yet the actual condo fee was $450 upon possession.
+This is one extreme example, but it is one you want to consider nonetheless.

-If you bought in this building and had you been told the condo fee was going to be 50% more than originally estimated would you still have bought?
+If you had bought in this building and had been told the condo fee was going to be 50% more than initially estimated, would you still have bought?
 Maybe, maybe not, but it's better to be aware of all the costs and fees and make informed decisions rather than be surprised afterwards.

-There are also other aspects of the conversation and research to do in regard to the condo fee for your prospective purchase.
-These include what firm will be managing the property, and how accurate has the developer been on previous condo fee estimates.
+Other aspects of the conversation and research to do regarding the condo fee for your prospective purchase include what firm will be managing the property and how accurate the developer has been on previous condo fee estimates.

 Calgary condo real estate agents Cody Battershill Jordan HelwerdaHave questions about Calgary condos, but aren't sure who to ask?
 As highly experienced Realtors in Calgary who specialize in multi-family properties, we'd be happy to assist you!
 Contact us anytime to discuss your real estate goals - we are looking forward to connecting with you!